Three pink tennis balls on a blue court

 ITF Rule 18: “During the service motion, the server shall not:b.
 Touch the baseline or the court with either foot; orc.
 Touch the area outside the imaginary extension of the sideline with either foot; ord.
 Touch the imaginary extension of the centre mark with either foot.
 If the server breaks this rule it is a “Foot Fault”.”

-Can I bounce the ball on the toss of my serve.
+Can I bounce the ball for the toss of my serve?

-No. You can bounce it before you start your service motion, but all serves must be hit out of the air, (regardless of if they are over or underhand).
+No, you cannot bounce the ball for the toss of your serve.
+You can bounce the ball before you start your service motion, but all serves must be hit out of the air, (regardless of if they are over or underhand).

 Source: